jbfink/vcforlibraries/slides/04basicconcepts/01_slide.md

-!SLIDE
+!SLIDE bullets incremental transition=fade
-.notes what vc is good for, what it isnt -- binaries bad, text good
+# What version control is good on #

+* text

+# What version control is bad on #

+* things that are not text

 !SLIDE
 .notes initting? (crosswords metaphor throughout?)